Programs in Psychology

 This course provides students with an overview of the historical trends, influential people, theoretical developments, and empirical findings that are either foundational for the discipline or have shaped the current directions in psychology.
 Prerequisite(s): PY 111 and PY 141 and PY 333.

 PY 411.
 Psychological Tests and Measurements.
 3 Hours.

 This course is designed to provide an introduction to the principles of psychological testing.
 The topics it covers include the definition of psychological testing, the role of testing in evaluation of persons, the types of tests and purposes for which they are applied, principles of test construction including a review of relevant statistical concepts, item selection, standardization, reliability and validity.
 In addition, this course will consider and examine some major tests used in assessment of personality, intelligence, interests, and neuropsychology and the standards for ethical practice in psychological testing.
 Prerequisite(s): (MS 111 or MS 141 or MS 180 or MS 181) and MS 132 and (PY 332 or PY 232) and (PY 242 or PY 342).

 PY 431.
 Behavior Modification/Seminar in Learning.
 3 Hours.

 This is an advanced course examining how learning principles influence human behavior.
-The extension of these principles and concepts emerging from the experimental analysis of behavior to problems of behavior modification in academic, social, and industrial settings is studied.
-Prerequisite(s): PY 333 and (PY 332 or PY 232).
+Students study the extension of principles and concepts emerging from experimental analysis of behavior to problems of behavior modification in academic, social, and industrial settings.
+Prerequisite(s): PY 111 and PY 232.